mydatastory/sql_intro_class/_episodes/agg.md

 just how many values there are.

 SQL lets us do several aggregations at once.
-We can,
-for example,
-find the range of sensible salinity measurements:
+We can, for example, find the range of sensible salinity measurements:

 ~~~
 SELECT min(reading), max(reading) FROM Survey WHERE quant = 'sal' AND reading <= 1.0;
 ~~~
-{: .sql}

 |min(reading)|max(reading)|
 |------------|------------|